-- 46. This is the sum of the following 2014-15 HESA finance record figures (adjusted as explained in paragraph 48): - a.
-Table 5b against the heading: Net research grants and contracts (Head 8) from the following sources: - i.
-UK industry, commerce and public corporations (Table 5b Column 6). - ii.
-EU industry, commerce and public corporations (Table 5b Column 9). - iii.
-Non-EU industry, commerce and public corporations (Table 5b Column 12).
+- 48. This is the sum of the following 2017-18 HESA finance record figures: - a.
+Table 5 research grants and contracts which is calculated as Total research grants and contracts (Head 4) minus Co-investment from external sources on funding council-funded projects (included in Heads 1 to 4 above) (Head 5) from the following sources: - i.
+UK industry, commerce and public corporations (Table 5 Column 6). - ii.
+EU industry, commerce and public corporations (Table 5 Column 10). - iii.
+Non-EU industry, commerce and public corporations (Table 5 Column 13).

-- 47. This is the sum of the following 2015-16 HESA finance record figures: - a.
-Table 5 research grants and contracts which is calculated as Total research grants and contracts (Head 4) minus Co-investment from external sources on funding council-funded projects (included in Heads 1 to 4 above) (Head 5), which is then added to Balance of research related deferred capital and revenue grants as taken at 31 July 2015 taken to reserves (Head 6) from the following sources:
+- 49. This is the sum of the following 2018-19 OfS AFR: - a.
+Table 5 research grants and contracts which is calculated as Total research grants and contracts (Head 4) minus Co-investment from external sources on funding council-funded projects (included in Heads 1 to 4 above) (Head 5) from the following sources: